gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 **Step #11**.

-Tick "Take App Offline".
+Tick "Take App Offline" (in the "Additional Deployment Options" section).
 This stops the website for deployment period and takes it back online afterwards.
 This is required because sites receive requests all the time causing files to lock down (i.e. making them unmodifiable).

 **Step #12**.

-Click the ellipsis (...) button, next to the Package box, to set the Web Deploy Package location.
+Click the ellipsis (...) button, next to the "Package" box, to set the Web Deploy Package location.
 Browse to the PartsUnlimitedWebsite.zip file and click OK.

 ![](media/10.png)